-A typical co-op in NYC will require applicants to have approximately 1-2 years of post-closing liquidity to his/her name after closing.
-As a co-op buyer, the simple fact that you have enough money for the down payment and closing costs does not mean that you will pass the financial requirements of the co-op.
+A typical co-op in NYC requires applicants to have approximately 1 to 2 years of post-closing liquidity after accounting for the down payment and closing costs.
+The simple fact that you have enough money for the down payment and closing costs does not mean that you will pass the financial requirements of a co-op in NYC.

 Post-closing liquidity estimates for how many months/years your liquid assets will be able to cover your monthly mortgage and co-op maintenance payment.

-For example, if you have two years of post-closing liquidity it means that you can pay all of your co-op carrying costs (mortgage payment and maintenance) using your liquid assets without having to rely on your income or needing to liquidate a less liquid asset (such as property, furniture, a car, etc.)
+For example, having two years of post-closing liquidity means that you can pay all of your co-op carrying costs (mortgage payment and maintenance) for 24 months using your liquid assets without having to rely on your income or needing to liquidate a less liquid asset (such as property, furniture, a car, etc.)